 In 1739, two very important things happened in Britain:

 1) The nation went to war with Spain because of an ear.
 It was called The War of Jenkins’ Ear.
 It lasted for 9 years.

 2) The pub that would become The Blue Posts was founded in what would become Chinatown.

 Now, over a quarter of a millennium later, Britain and Spain remain in an uneasy truce, and the folks behind vaunted restaurants The Palomar and The Barbary have renovated the The Blue Posts, turning it into a three storey palace of food & wine.
 Here’s how each of the floors break down:

 THE BLUE POSTS

 The former ground floor pub is now, well, a ground floor pub.
-It boasts the same high ceilings and large windows it’s had for the last 275 years, and’s been given a makeover with leather barstools, dark green walls, and a brushed metal bar.
+It boasts the same high ceilings and large windows it’s had for the last 275 years, and has been given a makeover with leather barstools, dark green walls, and a brushed metal bar.
 Here you can listen to live music from NO-style jazz band The Fallen Heroes (regulars for 11 years) as you peruse the lineup of independently brewed cask ales, craft beers & ciders including Mondo Brewing’s flavourful Denis Hopp’r, some punchy Sussex SeaCider, and ‘World’s Best Pale Ale’ winner Sambrook’s Wandle.